 Specification documents have been written for each of the key individual data models that compose the full STIX UML model.

-The STIX Version 1.2.1 Part 1: Overview document provides a comprehensive overview of the full set of STIX data models, which in addition to the nine data models models (Observable, Indicator, Incident, TTP, ExploitTarget, CourseOfAction, Campaign, ThreatActor, and Report), includes a core data model, a common data model, a cross-cutting data marking data model, various extension data models, and a set of default controlled vocabularies.
+The STIX Version 1.2.1 Part 1: Overview document provides a comprehensive overview of the full set of STIX data models, which in addition to the nine data models (Observable, Indicator, Incident, TTP, ExploitTarget, CourseOfAction, Campaign, ThreatActor, and Report), includes a core data model, a common data model, a cross-cutting data marking data model, various extension data models, and a set of default controlled vocabularies.
 STIX Version 1.2.1 Part 1: Overview also summarizes the relationship of STIX to other languages and outlines general STIX data model conventions.

 Figure 1-1 illustrates the set of specification documents that are available.
 The color black is used to indicate the specification overview document, altered shading differentiates the overarching Core and Common data models from the supporting data models (vocabularies, data marking, and default extensions), and the color white indicates the component data models.
 This STIX Language UML Model specification document is shown in yellow.
 For a list of all STIX documents and related information sources, please see STIX Version 1.2.1 Part 1: Overview.